 Newspaper ads and promotional material note the Film is 14 Acts and Two parts, although in some places (for example in Ljubljiana, where the film premiered 14/04/1927), the two parts were shown consecutively which led to a warning that the presentetion lasts for Three Hours.
 One source also notes the usage of Gottfried Huppertz' music.

-In Spain, as in the Netherlands, Metropolis was presented as a two part film.
+In Spain, Metropolis was presented as a two part film.
 The second part premiered on 16/05/1927, although there is no clear naming separation between parts in newspaper ads.
 The film's complete title was: "Metrópolis: La Ciudad sobre las Ciudades" (Metropolis: the city over cities).
 From a film synopsis in the Film journal “Popular Film”, one can tells of Georgy's visit to Yoshiwara and Freder's visit to Josaphat.
 All plot elements are there, and only alternation is the (odd) naming of "Der Schmale" as "Perner".
 The film's Inter-titles were re-written locally by playwright Manuel Linares Rivas.
 The only review I found that addressed these titles was negative, saying they were too verbal, and stating the obvious.
 The film reached Madrid only on 23/01/1928 ("Real" Cinema), where it was shown in a cut version (unknown length).
 Laster on in April, the version shown in Barcelona was also shown in Madrid, but I could not find any information as for whether the film was shown there in two parts too.
 It was then noted that the film in the Barcelona edition was 14 acts, with titles by Linares-Rivas, and a female Sopran singer.